n-zu/FIUBA_REDES_TP3/README.md

 }
 ```

-Although it is obvious, note that the firwall will only block traffic
+Although it is obvious, note that the firewall will only block traffic
 if the packet passes through the firewall.
 If you set the firewall in
 the switch s1, and block traffic from h3 to h4, thet it won't block.